dotnet/csharplang/proposals/default-interface-methods.md

 > ***Open issue:*** what syntax should we use for base invocation?
 Alternatives:
 > 1. Interface.base.M()
 > 2. base<Interface>.M()

+It is an error for an unqualified `base` (i.e. not specifying the base interface type) to appear in an interface.

 ### Effect on existing programs